Table of Contents

-Finance automation helps organisations ensure that their finance processes are efficient, accurate and delivered on time, removing added strains placed on employees.
-Common reasons why finance automation is important in business include:
+Automation in finance and accounting helps organisations ensure that their finance processes are efficient, accurate and delivered on time, removing added strains placed on employees.
+Common reasons why automation in finance is important in business include:

 - Reduced risk of being exposed to fraud and credit risk

 - Reduction of manual data entry tasks and related human error

 - Improved decision making due to reports being correct, up to date and delivered on time